zealousweb/contact-form-7-paypal-extension/README.md

 Our professional impassioned WordPress experts provide profound and customer oriented development of your project within short timeframes.

 Thank you for choosing a Plugin developed by ZealousWeb!
-If you have any questions about this plugin, you can post a thread in our WordPress.org forum.
-Please search existing threads before opening a new one or feel free to contact us at support@zealousweb.com

-We also offer custom WordPress extension development and WordPress theme design services to fulfill your e-commerce objectives.

-Our professional impassioned WordPress experts provide profound and customer oriented development of your project within short timeframes.

-Thank you for choosing a Plugin developed by ZealousWeb!